-Kapiti Coast Airport Holdings Limited has requested a private plan change to the operative District Plan.
+Kapiti Coast Airport Holdings Limited requested a private plan change to the operative District Plan 1999.

-The plan change seeks to change a number of the rules relating to the Airport Zone to allow resource consent to be sought for some retail activities and for noise-sensitive activities outside the Air Noise Boundary, as well as several consequential changes.
+The private plan change amends a number of the policies and rules relating to the Airport Zone to allow resource consent to be sought for some retail activities and for noise-sensitive activities outside the Air Noise Boundary, as well as several consequential changes.

-The Plan Change was notified on 24 February 2016, with the period for submissions closing on 5pm, 23 March 2016.
-The Council received seven submissions on the plan change - these are summarised in the summary document available in the link below.
+Plan Change 84 was notified on 24 February 2016 and submissions closed on 23 March 2016.
+The Council received seven submissions on the private plan change - links to these are provided below.

-Further submissions on an original submission, either in support or opposition to any particular part of the original submission were able to be made until the closing date of Wednesday 28 September 2016.
+Further submissions closed on Wednesday 28 September 2016.
 Five further submissions were received as below.

-A Hearing for the Plan Change will be held on 13 and 15 February 2017.
+The Hearing for the Private Plan Change was held on 13 and 15 February and 20 March 2017.

 Sn42A Reporting Officer's Response